Back to Blog

 If you're twelve months into an SEO engagement and you don't have that, the engagement isn't working — regardless of what the rankings report shows.

-Related reading: Why Plastic Surgery SEO Is Different · How to Evaluate a Plastic Surgery Marketing Agency · Plastic Surgery KPIs: What to Actually Measure
+Related reading: Why Plastic Surgery SEO Is Different · How to Evaluate a Plastic Surgery Marketing Agency · The YMYL Standard in Plastic Surgery

 What a Real Plastic Surgery SEO Engagement Looks Like

 You've just read what separates a real plastic surgery SEO engagement from generic medical SEO filler.
 Brown Bear Digital is the answer to most of the questions this guide raises — medically reviewed content, procedure-level reporting, full ownership of your domain and analytics, and a strategy built specifically for a YMYL category with luxury-purchase dynamics.
-Our plastic surgery marketing work runs the full stack.
+Our plastic surgery SEO services and content marketing represent that full stack, as part of our broader plastic surgery marketing work.
 Reach out and we'll walk you through exactly how we'd approach your practice.

 Written By